Felice63/spcApp/readMe.md

 # To Do

-- The camera location alert notification should be able to be closed.
-Maybe do this with the `popover api`?
+- At some point have the end user choose to subscribe for updates via push notifications.
+- Will need a DB for this.
+Turso can be used to store the user data.
+- Update the UI to accept donations to keep the app updated and send a donation to Leaflet dev.
+- Can also put info about the app developer.
 - The Route Planner should accept street name inputs for starting and ending points
-- The ability to save routs could be implemented
+- The ability to save routes could be implemented
 - Users can customize notifications - how many times they occur
 - Users can customize proximity of speed cameras
 - Should include a Privacy Statement about all data staying local or anonymized (no GPS tracking sent to servers).